-So what do you think is the most damaging to keeping you on track for your diet plan?
-You might be surprised or not to find out the number one diet killer that will sabotage your diet.
+So what do you think is the #1 diet killer or the most damaging to keeping you on track for your diet plan?
+You might be surprised to find out the number one diet killer that will sabotage your diet.

-A recent study from Tufts University suggested that there is one tip you should follow to successfully lose weight.
+A recent study from Tufts University suggested that there is one tip you should follow to successfully lose weight so read on.

 New research is warning that the temptation to overeat is stronger when you’re in social settings.
 University of Pennsylvania doctors say eating out with your friends and family may be the greatest sabotage when it comes to healthy eating.